Download the compose.mk automation lib

 $ ./compose.mk ...

 If you have make and docker, that's all the setup you'll need for stand-alone tool mode usage.
-While it's not really necessary or recommended.. you can always copy it to a bin folder too if you want.
-(See the forks and versioning section for more details.)

-Note that since various containers are only pulled on demand, initial usage can be slow, but subsequent runs can take advantage of cache.
-Read on for details about tighter integration with projects.
+Note that since various containers are only pulled on demand, initial usage might be slow.
+(For example, you might need a jq container before compose.mk can work with JSON).
+Subsequent runs however will take advantage of cache.

 Project Integration